From Instant Noodles to Ferraris Income Elasticity of Demand (YED)

 From Instant Noodles to Ferraris: Understanding Income Elasticity of Demand (YED)

-Imagine the following situation: one moment you’re a broke student living off instant noodles and tins of tuna, and the next, you’ve landed a dream job and you’re eyeing that exotic Bali holiday or shiny new Tesla.
-Welcome to the world of Income Elasticity of Demand, or as the modern economists say, YED.
+Life can be like this: one moment you’re a broke student living off instant noodles and tins of tuna, and the next, you’ve landed a dream job and you’re eyeing that exotic Bali holiday or shiny new Tesla.
+So in short, you have become part of the world of Income Elasticity of Demand, or as the modern economists say, YED.

-What is YED, and Why Should You Care?
+IB Economics What is YED, and Why Is it Relevant?

-YED helps us measure how demand changes when people’s real incomes change (that’s income adjusted for inflation).
+YED helps us measure how demand changes when people’s real incomes change (that’s income adjusted for inflation not gross income).
 It answers questions like: What items do people stop buying when they get richer?
 What do they buy more of?
 And which products power through recessions untouched?

 YED = % change in quantity demanded ÷ % change in income

-It's not hard maths - but focus on what matters and what it means.
+It's not hard maths - but focus on what matters and what it means, this is more important.

-Three Types of Goods You Need to Know and associate with YED
+Three Types of Goods in your IB Economics Course You Need to associate with YED

 Let’s break this down with some real-life examples.